ryanlintott/ShapeUp/README.md

     return path
 }
 ```

+## RelativeCornerShape
+A protocol for creating shapes where the corners are defined by a `RelativeCorner` array.
+This is a bit different from `CornerShape` because the corners are defined relative to the shape.

 ## CornerCustom
 Sometimes you might want to make a shape inline without defining a new struct. `CornerCustom` is a `CornerShape` that takes a closure that returns an array of `Corner`s.
 The closure itself needs to be `Sendable` so that it can be used to generate a path for a SwiftUI `Shape`.